 POLAROID is a horror movie by Child’s Play (2019) director Lars Klevberg.
-So far, the movie has been years in the making (and practically shelved), but it’s slowly being released now.
+So far, the movie has been years in the making (and practically shelved), but as of February 9, 2020, it’s out on Netflix in several countries.
 Read why you might want to seek it out in our Polaroid review here.

 Polaroid is a new horror movie based on the short film from 2015.
 Instead of being released as planned, Polaroid has ended up in some weird kind of release limbo.
 You can buy it on DVD in some countries, watch it On Demand in others and, finally, it’s even being released in theaters in other countries.